WICG/origin-agent-cluster/README.md

 1. If an agent cluster keyed by the origin in question exists, use that agent cluster.
     * Example: `https://example.com/` was loaded with origin isolation, and embeds an iframe for `https://example.com/` which loads with origin isolation.
-    * Example: `https://example.com/` was loaded with origin isolation, and embeds an iframe for `https://example.com/` which loads without origin isolation.
+    * Example: `https://example.com/` was loaded with origin isolation, but embeds an iframe for `https://example.com/` which loads without origin isolation.
 In this case the iframe will still be origin-isolated; once a given browsing context group has `https://example.com/` in its list of isolated origins (i.e., its agent cluster map keys), there is no going back for that browsing context group.
-1. If no such agent cluster exists, and the origin policy contains an `"origin_isolated"` member set to `"best-effort"`, then create a new agent clustered keyed by origin, and use it.
+1. Otherwise, if an agent cluster keyed by the site in question exists, use that agent cluster.
+    * Example: `https://example.com/` was loaded without origin isolation, and embeds an iframe for `https://example.com/` which also loads without origin isolation.
     * Example: `https://example.com/` was loaded without origin isolation, but embeds an iframe for `https://example.com/` which loads with origin isolation.
+In this case the iframe will not be origin-isolated, even though it was requested, because we don't want to separate it from the existing site-keyed documents.
+1. If no such agent clusters exist, and the origin policy contains an `"origin_isolated"` member set to `"best-effort"`, then create a new agent clustere keyed by origin, and use it.
     * Example: a new tab is created which loads `https://example.com/`, whose origin policy specifies origin isolation.
-1. Otherwise, if an agent cluster keyed by the site in question exists, use that agent cluster.
-    * Example: `https://example.com/` was loaded without origin isolation, and embeds an iframe for `https://example.com/` which also loads without origin isolation.
 1. Otherwise, create a new agent cluster keyed by site.
     * Example: a new tab is created which loads `https://example.com/`, whose origin policy does not specify origin isolation.